Nueva Figuración: Nueva Presencia

+Contemporary neofiguration in Mexico

+The neofigurative tradition established by Cuevas and the Nueva Presencia group continues to influence contemporary Mexican artists.
+Veronica Ruiz de Velasco (born 1960) is a prominent contemporary Mexican neo-figurative painter whose work blends realism and abstraction with bold, vibrant colors and dynamic compositions.
+Mentored by Rufino Tamayo, who praised her exceptional use of color, Ruiz de Velasco became one of the youngest female artists to exhibit solo at Mexico's Museo de Arte Moderno in 1988.
+Her highly stylized, almost abstract representations of performers and dancers continue the neofigurative exploration of the human form established by earlier Mexican neofigurative artists.

 Venezuela

 In Venezuela, Jacobo Borges and Roberto Obregón also embraced Neofiguration.
 In 1958, the military regime that had ruled Venezuela for 10 years was replaced by a democratic government.
 The new government caused widespread frustration, as its socialist tendencies angered the right, while its opposition to Castroites angered the left, including Borges.
 In response, Borges began to work in an expressionistic style and took up a form of Neofiguration that was more overtly political than the works of his Mexican and Argentine counterparts.
 Borges had direct contact with Mexican artists who were a part of Nueva Figuración, and he participated in an exhibition in 1959 with younger Mexican artists at the Palacio Nacional de Bellas Artes.
 His work is characterized by vibrant colors which highlight his critique of the Venezuelan bourgeoisie.
 Borges efforts in the Neofigurative style culminated in 1963–1965, a period which produced some of his best known works.